Associated Press: Firing of Emily Wilder

+Removal of Israel-Palestine livestream

+In May 2024, Israeli officials seized equipment broadcasting a live stream of Northern Gaza from the town of Sderot as part of a ban on Al Jazeera Media in Israel which had received footage from the broadcast.
+The move was condemned by multiple journalism organizations, Israeli opposition politicians, and US government officials.
+In a press briefing, the spokesperson for the National Security Council commented on the seizure, saying "The White House and the State Department immediately engaged with the government of Israel at high levels to express our serious concern and ask them to reverse this action."
+Later that day, Israeli Communication Minister Shlomo Karhi announced via Twitter that the equipment would be returned to the AP and the Israeli Government would review the positioning of the AP broadcast to determine if it posed a security risk.

 Kidnapping of Tina Susman

 In 1994, Tina Susman was on her fourth trip to Somalia, reporting for the AP.
 She was reporting on U.S. peacekeeping troops leaving the country.
 Somali rebels outnumbered her bodyguards in Mogadishu, dragged her from her car in broad daylight, and held her for 20 days.
 She told The Quill that she believes being a woman was an advantage in her experience there.
 The AP had requested news organizations including The New York Times, the Chicago Tribune, and The Washington Post to suppress the story to discourage the emboldening of the kidnappers.

 Christopher Newton

 In September 2002, Washington, D.C. bureau reporter Christopher Newton, an AP reporter since 1994, was fired after he was accused of fabricating sources since 2000, including at least 40 people and organizations.
 Prior to his firing, Newton had been focused on writing about federal law-enforcement while based at the Justice Department.
 Some of the nonexistent agencies quoted in his stories included "Education Alliance", the "Institute for Crime and Punishment in Chicago", "Voice for the Disabled", and "People for Civil Rights".